Caroline-Barbosa-Vilar/digital-agc/README.md

 <p align="justify">

 This is a landing page for a fictitious digital agency.
-This project was created during the frontend development course [DevQuest](https://devemdobro.com/lista/) in the Intermediate HTML and CSS module.
+This project was created during the frontend development course [DevQuest](https://devemdobro.com/lista/) in the Advanced HTML and CSS module.

 </p>